georchestra/cadastrapp/README.md

 # Cadastrapp

+:warning: The arcOpole model will be unsupported from Cadastrapp 1.9.

 ## Summary

 This application aims to provide consulting tools for the french cadastre for the **geOrchestra** SDI.

+Read the [user guide](https://github.com/georchestra/cadastrapp/wiki) for further information.

 It do not provides tools for the treatment of EDIGEO PCI and MAJIC files : you must treat them with the QGIS cadastre plugin.
 Cadastrapp is so based on QGis data model.

-:warning: The arcOpole model will be unsupported from Cadastrapp 1.9.

 Read the [release notes](https://github.com/georchestra/cadastrapp/releases)  for further informations